FrankVerdi/PypeIt/doc/tutorials/hires_howto.rst

 Order Edges
 +++++++++++

+PypeIt, by default, uses a mosaic approach for the reduction.
+It constructs a mosaic of the blue, green, and red detector data and reduces it, instead of processing the detector data individually.

 The code first uses the ``trace`` frames to find the order edges on the three HIRES detector mosaiced together.
 To check that PypeIt correctly identified every order, we can run the :ref:`pypeit_chk_edges` script, with this explicit call: